-An exclusive geothermal gradient modelling software (CGG-ESTI©) was used to:

-3.1.
-Input and create Bottom Hole Temperatures (BHTs) databases, verifies and tests the reliability and corrects raw BHTs 3.2.
-Plot the corrected geothermal gradient of individual wells, and analyse the corrected BHT records of groups of wells to model the cluster limits of the thermally anomalous discovery, suspended or produced wells in the studied area/basin and 3.3.
-Use the modelled anomalous geothermal signature of discovery, suspended and producing wells to identify possible, probable or potential "Un-discovery wells" that are displaying similar geothermal gradient anomalies among hundreds of old low - normal geothermal gradients dry-holes[1].
+An exclusive interactive geothermal gradient modelling software (CGG-ESTI[®]) was used to: A. Input and create Bottom Hole Temperatures (BHTs) databases, verifies and tests the reliability and corrects raw BHTs B. Plot the corrected geothermal gradient of individual wells, and analyse the corrected BHT records of groups of wells to model the cluster limits of the thermally anomalous discovery, suspended or produced wells in the studied area/basin and C. Use the modelled anomalous geothermal signature of discovery, suspended and producing wells to identify possible, probable or potential "Un-discovery wells" that are displaying similar geothermal gradient anomalies among hundreds of old low - normal geothermal gradients dry-holes, (Ibrahim,1994).